ArneCL/BlogPosts/android-picasso-toolbar-image-navigationicon.md

 We get a reference to the toolbar, and set the navigation icon, after first resizing the image.

+Actually, this may not be enough to ensure this isn't garbage collection.
+You could make it a field.
+Ensure you stop the Picasso loader it when your activity/fragment/dog dies.

 If you want to go wild, crazy, put it in a BindingAdapter:

     @BindingAdapter("app:loadingimage")